Jonathan Scott (television personality): Other projects

 In 2013, the twins and their brother JD hosted the radio show Off Topic with the Scott Brothers for Canada's Corus Entertainment.
 The twins also appeared on a 2016 episode of the NPR radio show Wait Wait...
 Don't Tell Me!.

 In 2015, the twins created an outdoor furniture line called Scott Living that launched on QVC.
 It has since expanded to include indoor offerings, and their products are available at retailers including Lowe's, Costco, Orchard, and Bed Bath & Beyond.
 By the end of 2016, the brand had revenues of over $100 million.
 Dream Homes (an extension of the brand), designs high-end, customized architecture and home elements for homeowners with budgets in the millions of dollars.
 Every aspect can be customized, and a team of designers based in Las Vegas provide design ideas.
 Clients ask for features like "a helipad, a 20-car garage, or a million-dollar theater room".

 The twins have been sought out as experts in their fields and are invited to lectures and workshops as guest speakers to provide insight on the real estate business.
 Scott is a vocal proponent of renewable energy; around 2000, he converted his home to run on wind energy; his current home in Las Vegas runs on solar energy.
 In December 2016, Scott participated in the sixth annual 24 Hours of Reality broadcast, advocating for the repeal of laws that discourage residential solar power installation.
 That same year, he began work on a documentary series about the energy landscape in North America, emphasizing the viability of solar energy.
 The twins have also accepted invitations to such notable events as the Realscreen Summit, CES, and RootsTech.
-On August 9, 2019, Jonathan released an ebook called Knowledge is Power is conjunction with The Climate Reality Project that explains how consumers can integrate solar power into residential building projects.
+On 9 August 2019, Jonathan released an ebook called Knowledge is Power in conjunction with The Climate Reality Project that explains how consumers can integrate solar power into residential building projects.

 They are also regulars on the talk show circuit, often to promote their latest ventures, and have appeared on shows including: Jimmy Kimmel Live!, Chelsea, and Today.
-Great American Country's end-of-the-year Top 50 Country Countdown reached out to the twins to host the annual program on December 22, 2013.
+Great American Country's end-of-the-year Top 50 Country Countdown reached out to the twins to host the annual program on 22 December 2013.
 The twins appeared as chef's table guests in the 16th season of Hell's Kitchen.
 Drew sat with Melissa Rivers in the blue kitchen, while Jonathan sat with Ashley Greene in the red kitchen.
 The twins designed a house for the models on America's Next Top Model.

 The brothers hosted a Carnival cruise called Sailing with the Scotts in November 2015, and December 2018.
 They wrote their first book, Dream Home, in 2015; It was released the next April, debuting at ninth on The New York Times Best Seller list for advice/how-to books, and third on the Wall Street Journal Best-Selling Books list for nonfiction.
 The twins appeared in the first five episodes of the web series Tiny House Arrest, produced by their production company, which debuted in January 2016.